How Anthropologist Careers Manage and Preserve Cultural Resources

 And then by obtaining greater knowledge of the past, we can improve historic preservation.

-Anthropology as a field of study breeds two types of occupations: anthropologists and archaeologists.
+Anthropologists manage and preserve cultural resources.
+In general, anthropology as a field of study breeds two types of occupations: anthropologists and archaeologists.

 Anthropologists earn an average of $62,000